burnsba/GoldeneyeRomhack/ofos_runway/readme.md

 ### Notes: ###

 All cheats and stages are unlocked.
 Cinema #1 (the 2.4 lure one on Runway) is always chosen regardless of stage.

+Props start at zero `damage` and work towards `maxdamage`.
+The airplain will explose at 20,000 damage.